 While oak trees (Quercus spp.) vary in appearance, size and climate preference, depending on the species, they all produce acorns, inconspicuous flowers and develop from a single root system.
-The slow-growing trees grow in most regions of the U.S., from coastal southeastern states to the Pacific Northwest.
+The slow-growing trees grow in most regions of the United States, from coastal southeastern states to the Pacific Northwest.
 Oak trees develop deep tap roots.
-An oak with a healthy root system can develop into majestic, round-crowned shade tree.
+An oak with a healthy root system can grow into a majestic, round-crowned shade tree.

 Oaks and Mycorrhiza